Possums in the Crawlspace? Here's What You Should—and Shouldn't—Do

 Trying to handle the situation yourself may seem like a cost-saving shortcut, but in reality, it increases the risk of injury, legal issues, and incomplete remediation.
 DIY efforts often overlook the most important steps—sanitization, structural repair, and wildlife-proof sealing—leaving your home vulnerable to future infestations.

-At Titus Restoration, we help Michigan homeowners take the right steps from the beginning.
+At Titus Contracting, we help Michigan homeowners take the right steps from the beginning.
 Our team coordinates humane wildlife removal, cleans and sanitizes crawlspaces, repairs animal damage, and secures your home against future intrusions.
 Whether you're in Bruce Township, Rochester, Orion Charter Township, Auburn Hills, Oakland Charter Township, or Shelby Township, we’re just a phone call away.

 Contact Titus Contracting Group